Use dig to query nameservers

 By now, you have built your server, made it secure, and uploaded content to your server.
-The last step in the First 48 Hour Essentials is to configure your DNS so the rest of the Internet knows where to find your site.
+The next step is to configure your DNS so the rest of the Internet knows where to find your site.

 The most commonly asked DNS question is about our name servers.
 Name servers store the internet directory information that connects your domain name to your website and email hosting.
 Essentially, name servers tell the internet where to find your website and where to deliver your email.
 Our name servers are: